 Start your Donor Journey and give the gift of motherhood by becoming an egg donor.
 The Fertility Institute of Hawaii is proud to help couples and individuals who cannot conceive using their own eggs to achieve their dreams of having a family.
 The generosity of egg donors like you continues to make this possible.

 The Fertility Institute of Hawaii is seeking healthy women, of all ethnicities, between ages 21 to 28 to become anonymous Egg Donors.
 After acceptance into the donor program, your donor journey will provide the gift of life to patients undergoing donor egg IVF.
 In addition, you are compensated for your time and have the opportunity to receive up to $30,000.

 Egg Donor Qualifications:

-After the initial application is submitted, eligible candidates receive a phone call to continue the screening process.
+After the initial application is submitted, eligible candidates will be contacted to schedule a phone call or an audio tele-screening through Zoom.

 Additional New Donors Screenings: